 Static vs Dynamic IP Addresses: What's the Difference and Which One Do You Need?

-If you've ever noticed your IP address changing over time, you're not alone.
-That's because most people are assigned a dynamic IP address, while others may need or choose a static IP address.
-Understanding the difference is crucial for network reliability, security, and even accessing certain services.
+Have you ever noticed your IP address changing from time to time?
+Most users are assigned a dynamic IP address, while some may need a static IP address for specific purposes.
+Knowing the difference between the two is essential for network stability, security, and accessing certain services reliably.

 What Is a Static IP Address?

-A static IP is a fixed address that doesn't change.
-It's manually assigned to a device and remains constant every time you connect to the internet
+A static IP is a permanent address manually assigned to a device.
+It does not change each time you connect to the internet, making it predictable and consistent.

 Common Uses:

-A dynamic IP is assigned automatically by your ISP and may change periodically.
-This is the default for most home and mobile users
+A dynamic IP is automatically assigned by your Internet Service Provider (ISP) and can change periodically.
+This is the standard setup for most home and mobile users.

 Benefits: